AI Chatbot for Healthcare — What's Compliant and What's Not

 Building versus buying: custom AI chatbots in healthcare

-A healthcare AI chatbot deployed without a BAA is not a technology problem - it's a compliance incident waiting to happen.
-The architecture decision comes before the chatbot design.
+A healthcare AI chatbot deployed without a BAA is not a tech problem.
+It is a compliance incident in waiting.
+The architecture choice comes before the chatbot design.

-Building or evaluating AI chatbot infrastructure for a healthcare practice or health system?
-Let's map the compliance and technology requirements together.
+Building or sizing up AI chatbot infrastructure for a practice or health system?
+Let's map the compliance and tech needs together.

-Book a free Brand and Growth Assessment and see exactly how Through The Glass Creatives would approach it.
+Book a free Brand and Growth Assessment.
+See exactly how Through The Glass Creatives would approach it.

 Sources